AdrianDickeson/sstspack/README.md

-# State Space method for Time Series analysis PACKage (sstspapk)
+# State Space methods for Time Series analysis PACKage (sstspack)

 This is a simple example package.
 You can use [Github-flavored Markdown](https://guides.github.com/features/mastering-markdown/)